Rudxain/Rudxain/README.md

 1. <img src=https://s3.dualstack.us-east-2.amazonaws.com/pythondotorg-assets/media/files/python-logo-only.svg width=16em height=16em loading=lazy>Python.
 For expressing algorithms, because "haha, pseudo-code".
 2. Any lang that uses symbols rather than words (such as BrainFuck dialects), specially if the symbols have shapes that intuitively correspond to their operation.

+One of the things I love about Rust is its _honesty:_ Rust has abstractions (like any other lang), but they are **[leaky](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions) by design**.
+> [Rust \[is\] both as low-level as C, and as high-level as Lisp, whereas most other popular languages are stuck somewhere in the middle.](https://github.com/0atman/noboilerplate/blob/1eab51863994129b0c31f1d6925c5bd6299f4dc9/scripts/03-rust-turtles-all-the-way-down.md)

 My favorite argument against [Python's colons](https://docs.python.org/3/faq/design.html#why-are-colons-required-for-the-if-while-def-class-statements) is this (quoted from [here](https://wiki.c2.com/?SyntacticallySignificantWhitespaceConsideredHarmful)):
 > > _The colons are an extra visual clue to scanning the blocks.
 As such, they improve readability, one of Python's main strengths._
 >